john-mwangi/llm-browser/README.md

 2. Prerequisites:
     - Python 3.11
     - MongoDB
+    - API keys for OpenAI, Anthropic, or Google Gemini
+    - Ollama installed and running (if using Ollama models)
 3. Create a Python virtual environment and activate it:
 ```bash
 python -m venv venv
 source venv/bin/activate    # Unix/Linux
 venv\Scripts\activate       # Windows
 ```
-4. Install the required packages:
+1. Install the required packages:
 ```bash
 pip install -r requirements.txt
 ```
-5. Configuration:
+1. Configuration:
     - Create a `.env` file in the root directory and set the required environment variables (see `.env.example`).
     - Set up MongoDB and create a database named `llm_browser`.
     - Create collections for `prompts`, `context`, and `results` in the `llm_browser` database.
-6. Run `main.py` to start the application.
+2. Run `main.py` to start the application.

 ## Demo
 In the video below, the model was tasked with adding grocery items to cart, and checking out.